-*Slow Cooker steak stuffed collard green rolls are a tasty twist on stuffed cabbage rolls made with lean beef and collard greens.
-By posting this steak stuffed collard green rolls recipe I am entering a recipe contest sponsored by The Beef Checkoff and am eligible to win prizes associated with the contest.
-I was not compensated for my time, however I am an active member of the 2014-2015 Beef Checkoff bureau.
+*Slow Cooker steak-stuffed collard green rolls are a tasty twist on stuffed cabbage rolls made with lean beef and collard greens.
+By posting this steak-stuffed collard green rolls recipe I am entering a recipe contest sponsored by The Beef Checkoff and am eligible to win prizes associated with the contest.

-As a certified trainer and nutrition coach, I know the importance of adequate protein intake.
-Research has shown that getting 25-30 grams of protein at each meal, not only helps with satiety but can aid weight loss, improve body composition and support a healthy metabolism.
+As a certified personal trainer and nutrition coach, I know the importance of adequate protein intake.
+Research has shown that getting 25-30 grams of protein at each meal, not only helps with satiety but can aid weight loss, improve body composition, and support a healthy metabolism.